Skip to Content

 Kayaking in Oleta River State Park.
 (Photo: Bonnie Gross)

-Many will be surprised to discover there is a wooded peninsula here where 14 small rustic cabins are available for rent inexpensively (see below for details.)
+Many will be surprised to discover there is also a wooded peninsula here where 14 small rustic camper cabins are available for rent inexpensively (see below for details.)

-We visited as day-trippers, renting kayaks and trying out the kayak trail inside the park.
-We came on a weekday, when the 1,033-square-foot park was quite empty.
-(On weekends in the summer, Oleta fills up with groups picnicking and swimming at the beach. )
+We have visited many times as day-trippers, renting kayaks and trying out the kayak trail inside the park, hanging out at the beach, swimming and picnicking.
+We come on weekdays, when the big park feels quite empty.
+(On weekends, especially in the summer, Oleta fills up with groups picnicking and swimming at the beach. )

 Kayaking in Oleta River State Park.
 (Photo: Bonnie Gross)